seanbrereton/EDEN/technical_manual/tech_spec.md

 ### 1.1 Overview

 EDEN is a program that simulates evolution of simple creatures that are controlled using neural networks.
-EDEN is built uisng C# and Monogame.
-Creatures live in an environment that comprises of land and water and food that spawns on land.
+EDEN is built using C# and Monogame.
+Creatures live in an environment that is comprised of land and water and food that spawns on land.
 Their objectives are to survive for as long as possible by finding and eating food and to reproduce by finding a suitable mate.
 Water is a challenge for them as it drains their energy much quicker than staying on land.

 The system consists of a main menu, a simulation setting menu and the actual simulation itself.
 The main menu allows a user to start a new simulation, load a previous simulation or quit the application.
 A simulation menu appears if a user clicks on new simulation.
 This lets a user either start a new simulation with the default settings which we chose or they can start a new simulation with their own custom settings such as population size and water ratio.
 Once a simulation has been started the environment and creatures are spawned in.
 There is a simple GUI that shows the user statistics about the creatures including age, how many children they have and what generation the creature is.

 The creatures in the simulations use a basic Feed Forward Neural Network.
 This takes in inputs such as nearest food, nearest creature and its own energy.
 These inputs go through a number of hidden layers and produce 4 outputs.
 Hidden layer size can be set by the user in the custom simulation option.
 The 4 outputs are speed, direction, whether or not to eat and whether or not to reproduce.
 If a creature is spawned from the simulation and does not have parents it is given random behaviours.
-If these creatures are succesful in reproducing their genes will be passed onto further generations.
+If these creatures are successful in reproducing their genes will be passed onto future generations.

 ### 1.2 Glossary

-#### *Artificial neural Network*
+#### *Artificial Neural Network*

 - Artificial neural networks are computing systems that are inspired by the networks of neurons that make up biological brains.
 They have inputs that go through some amount of hidden layers, the weights and biases of which determine the outputs.

-#### *Feed Forawrd Neural Network*
+#### *Feed Forward Neural Network*

 - A feedforward neural network is an artificial neural network wherein connections between the nodes do not form a cycle.
 As such, it is different from recurrent neural networks